MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/presence-admins.md

 > [!IMPORTANT]
 > Se você desinstalar o cliente do Skype for Business depois de mover um usuários para o modo **Somente Microsoft Teams**, a presença deixará de funcionar no Outlook e em outros aplicativos do Office.
 A presença funciona bem no Microsoft Teams.
 Solução alternativa: para ver a presença no Outlook (e em outros aplicativos do Office), o Skype for Business deve estar instalado, mesmo se você estiver executando o Microsoft Teams no modo **somente Teams** .
 A Microsoft está ciente desse problema e trabalhando para corrigi-lo.

-A presença de equipes no Outlook é compatível com o aplicativo da área de trabalho do Outlook 2013 e posterior.
+A presença do Teams no Outlook é compatível com o aplicativo de área de trabalho do Outlook 2013 e posterior.

 ## <a name="presence-states-in-teams"></a>Estados de presença no Teams